iRon7/Join-Object/README.md

  - `ScriptBlock`
 Any conditional expression where `$Left` defines the left row, `$Right` defines the right row.

-*Note 1:* The  `ScriptBlock` type has the most comparison possibilities but is considerable slower that the other types.
+*Note 1:* The  `ScriptBlock` type has the most comparison possibilities but is considerable slower than the other types.

 *Note 2:* If the `-On` parameter is omitted or from an unknown type, a [cross-join](https://en.wikipedia.org/wiki/Join_(SQL)#Cross_join) will be performed.